tomhall82/bodybuilding/README.md

 ## Credits

 ### Code Used
-- Love running project for nav dropdown
+- Love running project for nav dropdown.
+- Love running project for pushing the footer down to the bottom of the page.
-- Love running project for social media links in footer
+- Love running project for social media links in footer.

 ### Content
 - Home page.